UGC video generator app for ads at scale | HeyGen

 A UGC video generator uses AI to produce video ads that look and feel like user-generated content from real creators.
 HeyGen's version lets you write a script, choose from 1,100+ creator-style presenters, and generate authentic-looking testimonials, reviews, and social proof ads without hiring anyone or filming anything.

-Will the UGC ads look authentic enough to work on social media?
+Will the UGC ads look authentic enough to perform well on social media?

 Yes.
 HeyGen's presenters are designed specifically for the UGC format with casual gestures, natural expressions, and relatable delivery that mirrors how real creators speak on camera.
 Combined with casual backgrounds and conversational scripting, the output matches the organic aesthetic audiences engage with on TikTok, Instagram, and Facebook.